35 Festive Christmas Crafts You Can Make Right Now

 These rock candy-embellished cones are a fun and easy holiday crafts project.
 Pour horizontal rows of candy crystals in three or more colors on a baking sheet with the rows flush together.
 Wrap solid light color cardstock around foam cones, slightly overlapping the paper at the back of the cone and securing it with hot glue.
 Do not apply the hot glue directly to the foam cone, which will melt.
 Larger cones may need two sheets of paper to be completely covered.
 Spread crafts glue on the cones and roll them in crystals; let dry.
 Repeat process, if needed, to cover cones completely with crystals.
 Use hot glue to fill in small gaps with hand-placed crystals.

 Perfect for Christmas place settings or centerpieces, these winter-theme votives are an ideal accent for a holiday table.
 Wrap silver or clear votive holders in blue velvet ribbon, and hot-glue mini frosted pinecones to the ribbon for a natural touch.

 Editor's Tip: Make a few of these for a unique hostess gift, or let Christmas guests take them home as party favors.

-Snow globes can be found in stores by the dozen.
-Why not make your own?
-The trick is to use liquid glycerin -- an ingredient used to make handmade soaps -- available at crafts stores.
+Christmas snow globes can be found in stores by the dozen, but why not make your own?
+The trick is to use liquid glycerin—an ingredient used to make handmade soaps—available at crafts stores.